**this is an ongoing series here at Carry on my heart, you can read the first part here.

 He learned how to be content in any and every situation.

-For a very long time, I would read Philippians 4:6-8 in the completely wrong context.
-I was sure God wasn’t pleased with me when I had a particularly anxious day.
+Because of this, for a very long time, I would read Philippians 4:6-8 in the completely wrong context.

 Transformation Takes Kindness